alestrunda/cerberus-server/HowToExportImportDb.md

 1. spin up docker container with mongo image
    `docker run mongo`

-2. connect into the dontainer using bash
+2. connect into that container using bash
    `docker exec -it <container_id> /bin/bash`

 3. run the export/import\